Nastyflav/app_purbeurre_V0.1/README.md

 ## 6. Consult your favorites in your account

-By clicking on the carot icon in the navbar, the user has access to all his favorites products and consult the details of every one of them
+By clicking on the carot icon in the navbar, the user has access to all his favorites products and consult the details of every one of them.

 ## 7. Log out of your account
-Once the user is connected to his account, he can at every moment log out of his account by clicking on the disconnect icon
+Once the user is connected to his account, he can at every moment log out of his account by clicking on the disconnect icon.